double-great/listen/_posts/2020-07-05-bold-and-italics.md

     ios: bold-italics-em-tag-ios-voiceover-13.mp3
 ---

 This test details the audible effects of bold and italic markup when read by different screen readers.
+Default settings are used in screen reader tests.

 ## Findings